 Your guide will meet you at the Jiulong Railway station in Kowloon and help you to board the train to Guangzhou, where a driver and a guide meet you and take you to your hotel.
-You will receive a complimentary cell phone for your use, with CNY50 credit.
-A pocket Wi-Fi enables you to keep in contact with friends and family.

 Your afternoon includes visits to the Chen Ancestral Shrine, a beautifully crafted temple, Sun-Yat Sen Memorial Hall, and the symbol of Guangzhou, the Five Goats statue in Yiexiu Park.
 Overnight stay in Guangzhou.

 After the morning flight to Guilin, your guide and driver take you to your hotel with a private car.

 The Reed Flute Cave and Elephant Trunk Hill are two of the most famous attractions in the area; the first has glistening stalactites and stalagmites, the second a lovely small pagoda on top of the hill with a fabulous view of the karst peaks that rocket out of the Guilin city scape.